 Collaborative divorce allows divorcing couples to resolve their conflicts directly and out of court.
 At the heart of the collaborative divorce process is a commitment made between both clients and their respective collaborative counsel not to participate in divorce litigation.
-Collaborative counsel guides the process to ensure that both clients are empowered to make informed choices with all essential information, including the same facts, legal advice, knowledge of the other parties’ interests, and all potential options for resolution.
+Collaborative counsel jointly guide the process to ensure that both clients are empowered to make informed choices with all essential information, including the same facts, legal advice, knowledge of the other parties’ interests, and all potential options for resolution.
 The clients then make their own decisions regarding their parenting plan and financial settlement.

 Every divorce is different, and so too are the needs and interests of those involved.
 The collaborative divorce process recognizes this by providing customized professional legal, financial and emotional support.
 Clients are able to tailor the outcome of their case while preserving their privacy, dignity, and parenting relationships.
 The collaborative divorce process is the best way to create durable resolutions and a functional post-divorce environment.